 A startup is a newly formed entity that offers specific products or services to the market.
 In other words, it is a company in its initial operational stages.
+There are many types of startups.
 Therefore, innovation is essential for every startup because it allows them to compete with other industries for market leadership.
-They generally start with a concept with high expenses and limited income but would eventually be focused on growing and scaling their business.
+They generally start with a concept with high expenses and limited income but are eventually focused on growing and scaling their business.
 Founders initially fund startups through family and friends, crowdfunding, angel investors, venture capitalists, IPOs, and loans.

 All startup founders are looking for a real problem and solving those problems based on the potential customer or risk that can create business opportunities and impacts.
 They implement business plans to predict whether they are viable from the customer’s perspective.
 They also need good execution and tailored business applications to stay on top of things and successfully implement their business vision.
 Hence, the seven different types of startups are listed below.